technical-aditya-rathore/technical-aditya-rathore/README.md

 <br>

 ### About Me:
+* I'm  mostly dedicated in learning python and its important libraries,SQL,(EDA),Powerbi,Tableau.

-* I'm currently learning **JavaScript and Python**, with a focus on building scalable and efficient applications.
+* I'm also learning **JavaScript and Python**, with a focus on building scalable and efficient applications.
-* I have basic knowledge of **C**, which has helped me understand the fundamentals of programming.
+* I have good enough knowledge of **C**, which has helped me understand the fundamentals of programming.
-* My expertise extends to **HTML and CSS**, where I work on crafting responsive and visually appealing web pages.
+* My expertise extends to **DATA SCIENCE**,**DATA ANALYTICS**,**BUSINESS ANALYST** and also a midlevel Frontend Develepor with prior optimum knowledge to help in building websites.
 * All of my projects are available at  [Repository Tab](https://github.com/technical-aditya-rathore?tab=repositories), where you can explore my coding journey.
 * How to reach me: **technicaladityarathore@gmail.com**.
 I'm always open to collaborations and discussions about tech!
 <br>